Andhra Pradesh football team

 The Andhra Pradesh football team is an Indian football team representing Andhra Pradesh in Indian state football competitions including the Santosh Trophy.

 History

-They have appeared in the Santosh Trophy finals twice, and have won the trophy once.
-Prior to 1959, the team competed as Andhra football team when the Hyderabad Football Association was merged with the Andhra Football Association to establish the combined team.
+The team has appeared in the Santosh Trophy finals twice, winning the trophy once.
+Prior to 1959, the team competed as Andhra football team.
+The Hyderabad Football Association merged with the Andhra Football Association to establish the combined team.

 They have failed to qualify for the final rounds of 69th Santosh Trophy (2015).